raspberrypilearning/pacman-terminal/en/step_4.md

   This is what you should get (results in the red box):
   ![PWD Command](images/pwdcommand.png)

   Here you can see that you are in the `/home/pi/` directory.
+This means you're inside the `pi` directory, which itself is stored inside the `home` directory.

-  The file system is how files and directories on your computer are organised.
+  The file system is the way files and directories on your computer are organised.
 A file system usually organises a computer's files and directories into a tree structure:

   |                                              |                                              |
   | :------------------------------------------: | :------------------------------------------: |